 Where this goes next

-This note argues the altitude question, that permission is the product.
+In this note we have made the altitude argument, that permission is the product.
 The workbench for actually drawing these boundaries is in the Practice security chapters.
-Start with The action surface: place each action on the autonomy ladder, which is where the "allowed to do what" question becomes a concrete map of every action and its rung.
-From there, Identity: whose keys your AI holds turns the "on whose behalf" promise into a scoped authority table and a confused-deputy drill, and Data: what flows in and what leaks out gives you the retrieval-time filtering that decides what an answer is allowed to contain.
+Start with The action surface: place each action on the autonomy ladder, where you turn the "allowed to do what" question into a concrete map of every action and its rung.
+From there, in Identity: whose keys your AI holds you turn the "on whose behalf" promise into a scoped authority table and run a confused-deputy drill, and Data: what flows in and what leaks out gives you the retrieval-time filtering that limits what an answer is allowed to contain.
 When you are ready to write all of it down on one page the on-call engineer can actually find, The security posture: write down what you decided is the form that holds it together.

 Sources